 "Company" means Narmada Gelatines Limited and all its offices.

-“Employee” means all the present employees and Whole Time Directors (WTD) of the Company.
+"Employee" means all the present and ex-employees (not older than 5 years from the date of retirement / leaving the service) and Whole Time Directors (WTD) of the Company.

 "Nodal Officer" means an officer of the Company nominated by the Board of Directors/ WTD to receive protected disclosures from Whistle Blowers, maintaining records thereof, placing the same before the Audit Committee for its disposal and informing the Whistle Blower the result thereof.